andrewjjhuh/andrewjjhuh.github.io/index.md

 [//]: # (write a bit about yourself here)
 ### **Hi!**

 My name is Andrew.
 I am from Fairfax, VA and am currently attending Northwestern University in Evanston, IL.
-I am studying Computer Science and Economics and am interested in software engineering and product development.
+I am studying Computer Science and Economics and am interested in product management.

+I first developed my passion for product development while working on a children’s play set for our client at a rehabilitation hospital in Chicago.
+With my team, I was encouraged to quickly build mockups, test our product with users, benchmark our performance data, and repeat.
+There was nothing more rewarding than seeing our client use our technology to accomplish their goals.
+From there, I moved into a product management role at Alarm.com, working with engineering, design, and sales teams to launch a new home security device and manage its software.
+This experience only further solidified my passion for product management, as I saw how a product manager’s vision and execution can shape important aspects of a user’s life, such as securing their homes.

 I am passionate about the products I create, and the people who get to use them.
 I'm currently involved with a student startup, [RezEssentials](https://rezessentials.com/), where I am a Technology and Operations Manager.
 There, I collaborate with fellow students to provide our campus community with dorm essentials, such as fridges and vacuums.
 I manage weekly operations as well as maintain the company website, helping to generate our $70,000 in annual revenue.

-In the past, I have helped to kickstart [Wunderwell](https://www.wunderwell.com/), a health and wellness start-up in Washington, D.C.
-As a software engineering intern, I constructed a database of thousands of practitioners in the D.C. metropolitan area using the Yelp API and Python.
-I also implemented SEO techniques to increase website traffic by 95% over the course of the internship.
-Wunderwell and RezEssentials have developed my passion for entrepreneurship and startups.

-I am currently searching for internships in the Summer of 2021, ahead of my anticipated graduation date in June 2022.
+I am currently searching for full time roles, ahead of my anticipated graduation date in Spring 2022.
 Please email me at andrewjoonhuh@gmail.com if you would like to speak!